telerik/kendo-ui-core/docs-aspnet-mvc/helpers/grid/binding/ajax-binding.md

 By default, the Kendo UI Grid for ASP.NET MVC makes an Ajax request to the `action` method every time the user changes the page, sorts, filters, or groups.
 Change this behavior by disabling the `ServerOperation`.

-The example below demonstrates how to enable client data processing.
+The following example demonstrates how to enable client data processing.

 ###### Example